CEI Announces Design Challenge Series for 2018

-- Teachers become designers as they collaborate with business partners to draft curriculum that has real-life relevance and provides opportunities for all students to participate.
+- Teachers become designers as they collaborate with business partners to draft a curriculum that has real-life relevance and provides opportunities for all students to participate.

 - Teams present their “pitch” to a panel of judges, comprised of volunteers from the business community.

-- Judges consider effectiveness and potential impact of each idea, how the proposals align with content standards, and how student learning will be measured.
+- Judges consider the effectiveness and potential impact of each idea, how the proposals align with content standards, and how student learning will be measured.